EndianTribe/EndianTribe/about.md

 I make short and (hopefully) concise reference videos that discuss only *one* concept per video.
-From now and then I then sprinkle in longer “guided tour” videos where rubber meets the road.
+From now and then I then sprinkle in longer “guided tour” videos where the rubber hits the road.